TaylorDesilets/K-Dimensional-Random-Response-Code/README.md

 ---

 ### 2. SettingsImplementation.py: Model Fitting Under Different Privacy Settings
-This module implements three estimation settings for multinomial logistic regression under varying levels of privacy, corresponding to the methods compared in the simulation and real data studies.
+This module implements three settings for multinomial logistic regression under varying levels of privacy, corresponding to the methods compared in the simulation and real data studies.

 ### Main Functions